wasaCheney/wasaCheney.github.io/_pages/about.md

 Research Interests
 ==================
-My current research focuses on Deep Generative Models and Bayesian Modeling, with applications to object detection and other enjoyable in computer vision.
+My current research focuses on Deep Generative Models and Bayesian Modeling, with applications to object detection and other enjoyable computer vision tasks.

 Recently, I am trying to understand the weakly supervised object detection problem through the generative perspective.